Academic Information and Policies

 • Cheating, plagiarism or other acts of academic dishonesty.

-• Furnishing false or misleading information to the University or to any University official; misrepresenting information to the University or any University official.
+• Furnishing false or misleading information to the university or any university official; misrepresenting information to the University or any University official.

 • Giving false testimony, falsifying, distorting, or misrepresenting information related to grievance or disciplinary matters.